 Whan every foul cometh ther to choose his mate.

 associated with love.
 Red roses are also a symbol of both martyrom and

-love, and had also always been associated with the Roman godess of love, Venus.
+love, and had also always been associated with the Roman godess of

-as such St. Valentine's Day greetings -- and the persons
+"valentines," as such St. Valentine's Day greetings -- and the persons

 to whom they're sent -- came to be known, was sent in 1477 by Margery

 Brews to her fiancÚ, John Paston, and can be seen now in the British

 Unto my right